Mighel881/iOS-Tweak-Basics/README.md

 Let's look at a basic tweak; later, we will create an example tweak, but let's look at the basic structure of a tweak first.
 We will be using Theos (which utilizes the LOGOS syntax directives) to make writing tweaks significantly easier.

 Let's look at this example tweak here.
-In this snippet we are changing the background color of all UIView objects with the given filter to be green.
+In this snippet we are changing the background color of all UIView objects loaded in a specific process (we will discuss this later) to be green.
 ```
 %hook UIView
 -(void)setBackgroundColor:(UIColor *)someColor {